laurie-rosenbluth/everything/README.md

-# everything
+# Beginning
-Beginning the transition to data science from public health as an epidemiologist.
+the transition to data science from public health as an epidemiologist.